jacksonloper/bettervoting/.github/scripts/src/issue-management/README.md

 This makes them easy to identify and clean up.

-## 🎯 Next Steps

-After successful testing on your fork:
-1. Create a PR to merge your changes to the main branch
-2. Once merged, the workflow will run automatically via the cron schedule (daily at 9:00 AM UTC)
-3. Monitor the first few scheduled runs in the Actions tab
-4. Check that issues are being processed correctly

 **Note:** The cron schedule only runs on the default branch (main).
 Once merged, no manual intervention is needed - the automation runs automatically!

 Happy automating! 🚀